Larrikinau/overseerr-content-filtering/README.md

 ## 🙏 Acknowledgments

-- Original [Overseerr](https://github.com/sct/overseerr) project and contributors
+- Original [Overseerr](https://github.com/sct/overseerr) project and contributors - this fork builds upon their excellent foundation
 - The open-source community for inspiration and support

 ## 📞 Support